Training LLMs with Blackwell, RTX 50 series & Unsloth

 Learn how to train LLMs on NVIDIA's Blackwell RTX 50 series and B200 GPUs with our step-by-step guide.

-Unsloth is now compatible with NVIDIA's Blackwell GPU series including RTX 5060, RTX 5070, RTX 5080, RTX 5090 GPUs and B200, B40, GB100, GB102, GB20* and GPUs listed here.
+Unsloth is now compatible with NVIDIA's Blackwell GPU series including RTX 5060, RTX 5070, RTX 5080, RTX 5090 GPUs, RTX PRO 6000 Blackwell and other GPUs, and B200, B40, GB100, GB102, GB20* and GPUs listed here.

 Overview